Teckdegen/stellaai/README.md

 This project requires a Groq API key to function.
 You need to add your API key directly to the source code:

 1. Get your free Groq API key at https://console.groq.com
-2. Add it to these files:
+2. Add it to this file:
    - `app/api/chat/route.ts`
-   - `lib/groq-client.ts`

 Look for the line `const GROQ_API_KEY = "your-groq-api-key-here";` and replace it with your actual key.